Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Structural preliminaries

-\begin{remarque} There is not necessarily unicity, even if $X$ is a path: indeed, it is possible that there are vertices of $W$ on both sides of $u$ in the path. \end{remarque}
+\begin{remarque} There is not necessarily uniqueness, even if $X$ is a chain: indeed, it is possible that there are vertices of $Z$ on both sides of $u$ in the chain. \end{remarque}

-\begin{definition} For $X,u,W$ satisfying the required conditions, a $u$-path $\proj{W}{u}{X}$ from Proposition \ref{prop_projection} is called a \textit{projection of $u$ onto $W$ in $X$}.
-As there is no unicity in general, we will consider that the notation $\proj{W}{u}{X}$ always refers to the same path for given $X,u,W$. \end{definition}
+\begin{definition} For $X,u,Z$ satisfying the required conditions, a $u$-chain $\proj{Z}{u}{X}$ from Proposition \ref{prop_projection} is called a \textit{projection of $u$ onto $Z$ in $X$}.
+Figure \ref{Projections} features some examples.
+As there is no uniqueness in general, we will consider that the notation $\proj{Z}{u}{X}$ always refers to the same chain for given $X,u,Z$.
+We normally use the notation once anyway, to give ourselves one arbitrary such projection and then work with that one.
+We also emphasize that, despite the argument used in the proof of Proposition \ref{prop_projection} to guarantee their existence, projections are not defined to be shortest possible, as this will not be needed.
+The example on the right of Figure \ref{Projections} illustrates this. \end{definition}